-- Apply the National Association of Social Workers Code of Ethics and values consistent with the profession, to ethical situations.
+- Apply the National Association of Social Workers (NASW) Code of Ethics and values consistent with the profession, to ethical situations.

 - Demonstrate effective interpersonal communication skills needed as a helping professional such as active listening, appropriate verbal and non-verbal responses and written communication.

-- Collect, organize and prioritize client assessment information needed to develop progress reports, social histories, and case treatment plans and closing summaries.
+- Collect, organize and prioritize client assessment information needed to develop progress reports, social histories, case treatment plans and closing summaries.

 - Identify client needs and link them to available community resources.

 - Monitor and evaluate clients' success toward individualized goal attainment.